MoonZoon/MoonZoon/docs/development.md

 ---

 _WARNING:_ MoonZoon is in the phase of early development!
-You may find hacks and ugly code in the repo!
+You may find ugly code in the repo!

 ## 1. Required tools